Norton vs Bitdefender 2023: Which Antivirus Is Better?

 12. Customer Service — Norton and Bitdefender Offer Helpful 24/7 Support

 I was pleased to find that both Norton and Bitdefender have excellent customer support.
-There’s nothing worse than having an issue and not being able to resolve it promptly, but these antiviruses addressed my concerns quickly.
 Both antiviruses have a 24/7 live chat, phone support, and community forum.
-Bitdefender also has email ticketing as a support option for non-urgent queries and refund requests.

-I was connected to an agent in less than 1 minute when I tested 24/7 live chat for Norton and Bitdefender.
+Norton’s 24/7 live chat support was fast to connect with, as was Bitdefender’s.
+I was connected to an agent in less than 1 minute.
 The support staff was knowledgeable, and I was given thorough answers that fully resolved my issues.
+You’ll get fast and helpful support across all channels when you subscribe to any of Norton’s plans.

 Phone support is equally excellent for both antiviruses.
-I waited around 10 minutes on hold with both before being connected to support agents, who knew the software extremely well.
-Norton’s phone support is available in 53 countries, while Bitdefender offers phone service in 17 countries and global phone support in English.
+I waited around 10 minutes before being connected to support agents.
+Norton’s phone support is available in 53 countries and languages, such as English, French, Mandarin, Arabic, and German, while Bitdefender offers phone service in 17 countries and 10 languages.

-Bitdefender’s email support is surprisingly fast — I got a response in just over an hour!
-This is great if you don’t want to talk to live chat but need a speedy reply.
+After subscribing to Bitdefender, I was impressed with the quality of support I got when I had a few technical issues.
+Bitdefender’s email support is surprisingly fast — I got a response in just over an hour.
 The email I received was polite, helpful, and answered my question.
+Overall, both Norton and Bitdefender have top-tier customer service.

 Customer Service Winner: Tie

-13. Price — Norton is Better Value for Money
+13. Price — Bitdefender Is Cheaper, but Norton Offers More Value for Money

-Bitdefender is considerably cheaper than Norton — its most expensive plan is only a little more than Norton’s cheapest.
+Bitdefender is considerably cheaper than Norton — it doesn’t cost much to get a good number of features across the pricing plans.
 However, Norton’s feature-packed plans are great value for money.

-Every Norton plan has real-time protection, firewall, password manager, VPN, and webcam protection.
+Every Norton plan has real-time protection, a firewall, a password manager, VPN, and webcam protection.
 Every plan also supports Windows, Mac, Android, and iOS devices.
 Norton’s most expensive package even has unlimited device licenses.

-In contrast, Bitdefender’s firewall isn’t available on the 2 cheapest plans and the optimization tools are only included in the most expensive plan.
-It’s also worth noting that Bitdefender’s Antivirus Plus and Internet Security plans are Windows-exclusive.
+In contrast, Bitdefender’s firewall isn’t available on the 2 cheapest plans, and the optimization tools are only included in the most expensive plan.

 Price Winner: Tie